splynx/docs/files/en/administration/reports/refill_cards_statistics/refill_cards_statistics.md

 ![Refill cards statistics](1.png)

 This section displays a report of all refill cards/vouchers that have been generated in the system.
 The report is presented in a table format displaying the series of the refill cards/vouchers, the partner the vouchers pertain to and the price of the voucher, the total amount vouchers in the series, how many have been used, are active, is expired or disabled.
-The report also displays a total amount of funds for vouchers that have been used and is active, vouchers which have expired and is disabled.:
+The report also displays a total amount of funds for vouchers that have been used and is active, vouchers which have expired and are disabled:

 ![Vouchers](2.png)